 Most of the time you find it hard to believe you’re getting older.
-Your chronological age can’t be disputed but youfeel much younger, even decades younger!
-But lately you’ve noticed it’s not as easy to recover after physical activity, and those aches are appearing in new spots.
+Your chronological age can’t be disputed but you feel much younger, even decades younger!
+But lately you’ve noticed it’s not as easy to reset after physical activity, and discomfort is appearing in new spots.

-Getting older is a fact of life, but aches, pains, and persistent niggles don’t have to go hand-in-hand.
+Getting older is a fact of life, but temporary, occasional discomfort doesn’t have to go hand-in-hand.
 It’s never too late to take back control, and if you’re reading this article, you’re on the right track.

 If you’re a senior, family member or caregiver here’s what you should know about the benefits of daily CBD use: